 COA’s emphasis on field research, independent study, interdisciplinary thinking, and internships helps our graduates to become leaders and decision-makers wherever they go.

 Within one year of graduation:

-- And 54% are working at a job in their field.
+- Of those who are working, 65% have a job in their field.

 Within five years of graduation: